metricly/metricly-docs/content/api/api-users.md

 ### CURL

-The following example
+The following example only requires the user's unique **id** be added to the Request URL.
 ```
 curl -X DELETE --header 'Accept: */*' --header 'User-Agent: none' 'https://app.metricly.com/users/84330'
 ```

 ### Response Body

-The following Response Body returns no content along with a 204 successful response code.
+The following response body returns no content along with a 204 successful response code.
 ```
 no content
 ```